cheneyshreve/alexa-custom-skill/README.md

 - Amazon User Account and Alexa device to access the custom Alexa skill

 ## Installation
-- skill was approved and will be downloadable from the skill on the Alexa store soon
+- skill was approved and will be downloadable from the skill on the Alexa store soon, search for "Just a little taste of Spain"